Mosamorphing/WTF-React/11_Data Fetching/readme.md

 export default Posts;
 ```

-This way, we have a resuable api to call without having to rewrite codes that we could do away with.
-This makes life way easier for us and makes us write resuable and optimized code which can be maintained properly in the long-run.
+This approach allows us to create a reusable API configuration without duplicating code.
+It simplifies development, leading to more maintainable and optimized code in the long run.

 ## Summary

-While Fetch API is a powerful built-in tool, axios provides several advantages that can make development easier and more efficient, especially in larger applications.
-Its features like automatic transforms, better error handling, and interceptors can lead to cleaner and more maintainable code.
+While the Fetch API is a robust built-in tool, Axios offers several advantages that can enhance development efficiency, particularly in larger applications.
+Features like automatic JSON transformation, improved error handling, and interceptors contribute to cleaner and more maintainable code.

 ## Exercise

-Understand the above codes and the reason why we are using instances, then go ahead to get your hands dirty by making request to various endpoints that have the same baseURL on different pages in your application.
-You should go as far as designing the webpage to look very beautiful by adding a loading spinner and maybe a toast that nudges the user in case an error occurs rather than just showing it as texts on the screen.
-Also, and this is an advice, as you continue to develop your skills, experiment with both Fetch and Axios in various scenarios.
-This hands-on experience will deepen your understanding and help you leverage these tools effectively in your future work.
+Understand the provided code and the purpose of using instances, then experiment by making requests to various endpoints with the same `baseURL` across different pages in your application.
+Enhance your webpage with features such as a loading spinner and error toasts to improve user experience.
+Additionally, as you advance your skills, try using both Fetch and Axios in different scenarios to deepen your understanding and effectively apply these tools in future projects.